BrianSemiglia/DeclarativeCocoa/README.md

 DeclarativeCocoa
 ================

 This is a bit of a pipe dream but I'm trying to imagine a purely declarative form of Cocoa.
 And in the spirit of declarative programming I'm starting with the 'what' and working my way towards the 'how', so there are many unsolved problems.
-Here's the gist.
+Essentially, a class would be just an unordered list of relationships.
+Here's the gist:

 1. Class declares properties.
 2. Class declares relationships between properties.